Easy Christmas Crack Recipe

 Over medium heat, melt butter and brown sugar together.
 Bring to a boil for about 10 minutes, stirring periodically (too much stirring can cause the caramel to separate).

-Pour and evenly spread caramel over crackers (work quickly here, it will harden quickly), then bake for 8-10 minutes (or until it starts to gentle bubble.
+Pour and evenly spread caramel over crackers (work quickly here, it will harden fast).

-Once you remove the sheet from oven sprinkle chocolate chips over top.
-Once it starts to look melty (about 2 minutes), spread it evenly over the caramel using an offset spatula.
+Sprinkle chocolate chips over top, and once it starts to look melty (about 2 minutes), spread it evenly over the caramel using an offset spatula.

 Top with any sprinkles as desired (or not).